dawidkotarba/interview_questions/java.md

 - What is jaxb?
 What tools (i.e wsimport) do you know?
 - How to make an object immutable?
 - What do we gain from class immutability?
-- What is defensive copying
+- What is defensive copying?
 - Hard, soft, weak, phantom references.
 What are differences?
 How to make a cache from weak references?
 What can be used instead of finalize method?
 - How to make a memory leak in Java?
 How to analyze memory leaks in Java?
 What tools you can use?
 - What is new in JDK7/8/9/10...?